(80): Kannywood Movie Review: HIJIRA

 an emergency meeting.
 There is disagreement as to whether to stay in the town

 or leave.
-The Chief Imam is of the opinion that everyone should remain, basing
+The Chief Imam thinks that everyone should remain, basing

-his point with the Islamic injunction that says when there is a an outbreak of
+his point on the Islamic injunction that says when there is an outbreak of

 While addressing

-the townspeople, a member of the village, Bala comes with a sad story that the
+the townspeople, a village member, Bala, comes up with a sad story that the

-plague has finished ravaging the neighboring villages and has spread to Madaci.
+plague has finished ravaging the neighbouring villages and has spread to Madaci.

-Asked how he came to know about that, he said that he is from there and has seen
+Asked how he learned about that, he said he is from there and has seen

 corpses all around.
 He is thus instructed to stay back; he refuses.
 The Sarkin